davxy/datawok-posts/posts/zk-proof.md

 We finally reached the section where we can apply what we've seen so far to analyze some real-world cryptographic protocols.

+The context is the realm of public key cryptography that relies on the hardness of solving the discrete logarithm problem in a cyclic group.

 ### Schnorr's Protocol

-A proof of knowledge protocol invented by Schnorr [SC] in the early 90s whose ideas where used for one of the most popular modern signature schemes.

-The context is in the realm of public key cryptography that relies on the hardness of solving the discrete logarithm problem in a cyclic group.

 Given a cyclic group `G` with a generator `g` of prime order `p`, Peggy wants to prove to Victor her knowledge of the discrete logarithm `x ∈ Zₚ*` for some group element `y = gˣ ∈ G` without revealing any additional information.

+Follows a proof of knowledge protocol invented by *Schnorr* [SC] whose ideas where used for one of the most popular modern signature schemes.

 Protocol:
 1. Peggy selects a random `k ∈ Zₚ*` and sends `r = gᵏ` to Victor.